 What are the Best Majors at UCLA?

-So with all this prestige UCLA is known for, what are the best majors at UCLA?
-Students at UCLA have a variety of options to choose from in order to begin and complete their degree program in a manner that is tailored to their specific requirements and find the right academic focus for them.
+What are the best majors at UCLA?
+At the University of California, Los Angeles (UCLA), students have a plethora of choices to tailor their educational journey to their unique needs and pinpoint the ideal academic direction.
 More than 250 different programs are available to students at UCLA, all of which are instructed by faculty members who are knowledgeable and student-centered.
 You will be equipped with the knowledge, experiences, and opportunities necessary to delve deeper into your areas of interest.

 View of UCLA building during day time.